bimdata/python-api-client/docs/CollaborationApi.md

 Retrieve all classifications

-Retrieve all classifications of all models in the project Required scopes: ifc:read
+Retrieve all classifications of all models in the project Required scopes: ifc:read, model:read

 ### Example